 The impairment provisions of financial assets and contract assets are based on assumptions about risk of default and expected timing of collection.
-The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's past history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period.

-c) Recognition and measurement of provisions and contingencies:
+The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's past history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period. - c) Recognition and measurement of provisions and contingencies:

 Provisions and liabilities are recognized in the period when it becomes probable that there will be a future outflow of funds resulting from past operations or events and the amount of cash outflow can be reliably estimated.
 The timing of recognition and quantification of the liability requires the application of judgement to existing facts and circumstances, which can be subject to change.
 The carrying amounts of provisions and liabilities are reviewed regularly and revised to take account of changing facts and circumstances.
 In the normal course of business, contingent liabilities may arise from litigations and other claims against the Company.
 Judgment is required to determine the probability of such potential liabilities actually crystallising.
 In case the probability is low, the same is treated as contingent liabilities.
-Such liabilities are disclosed in the notes but are not provided for in the financial statements.

-d) Income taxes:
+Such liabilities are disclosed in the notes but are not provided for in the financial statements. - d) Income taxes:

 Provision for current tax is made based on reasonable estimate of taxable income computed as per the prevailing US Income tax laws (State and Federal taxes).
+The amount of such provision is based on various prevailing US Income tax laws (State and Federal taxes).
 The amount of such provision is based on various factors including interpretation of tax regulations, changes in tax laws, acceptance of tax positions in the tax assessments etc.